evandrouzeda/freeSSL/README.md

     **sudo certbot certonly --manual**

- 2. Whem you arrives on acme-challenge download this project and change the acme-challenge file name and content.
+ 2. When you arrives on acme-challenge download this project and change the acme-challenge file name and content.
  3. Send to your host that have a public IP
  4. And press enter